-Open 10:00 to 20:00
+Open 10:00 to 20:00 (Bilka 06:00 to 24:00)

 Fields is Denmarks largest shopping center.
-Here you'll find anything really.
+You will find a Cinema here as well, and movies are rarely dubbed in Denmark.
+Here you will find anything really.
 Electronics, clothes, medicine, food, coffee, whatever you need.
-There's a lot of fast food, like BK and KFC.
+There's a lot of fast food, like Burger King and KFC.
 Under is a list of the most relevant stores:

-Farmacy: Apoteksudsalget Field's
+Farmacy: Field's Apotek

-Coffee: Starbucks
+Coffee: Starbucks, Espresso House and Baresso House